 - Free student planner (see below to download)

-How to Make a Printable Student Planner Binder:
+How to Make a High School Student Planner Binder:

 You will notice that this design is in 2 colors.
-This was our first time working with two different colors of vinyl and it was really easy.
+This was our first time working with two different vinyl colors, and it was really easy.
 The template is in red and pink.
 You can choose whatever two colors you like.

-Put the first color of vinyl on a standard cutting mat and load it into your Cricut machine.
-Hit continue and Design Space will connect via Bluetooth to your machine.
+Put the first vinyl color on a standard cutting mat and load it into your Cricut machine.
+Hit continue, and Design Space will connect via Bluetooth to your machine.
 Once it is ready, hit the Cricut C on your machine to begin cutting.

 The machine will cut the first cut (the words “sweet” and “school”).
 It will pause after that cut and you can put the second vinyl on the mat and cut that.